-Frontotemporal Dementia (FTD)
+Frontotemporal dementia (FTD)

 What is frontotemporal dementia (FTD)?

-The word ‘frontotemporal’ refers to the two sets of lobes (frontal and temporal) in the brain that are damaged in this type of dementia.
+The word ‘frontotemporal’ refers to two sets of lobes (frontal and temporal) in the brain.
 FTD occurs when disease damages nerve cells in these lobes.
+This causes the connections between them and other parts of the brain to break down.

-There are two broad types of Frontotemporal dementia:
+There are two types of FTD:

-• Behavioural variant FTD – where damage to the frontal lobes of the brain mainly causes problems with behaviour and personality.
-These lobes are found behind the forehead and process information that affects how we behave and the control of our emotions.
-They also help us to plan, solve problems and focus for long enough to finish a task.
+Damage to the frontal lobes of the brain mainly causes problems with behaviour and personality.
+These lobes are found behind the forehead.
+They process information and influence how we think, behave and manage our emotions.

-The first noticeable symptoms for a person with FTD will be changes to their personality and behaviour and/or difficulties with language.
+The first noticeable symptoms for a person with FTD will be changes to their personality and behaviour, or difficulties with language.
+Sometimes it can involve both.
+This is very different from the early symptoms of more common types of dementia

+lobes are damaged.
 As with most forms of dementia, FTD is progressive.
 This means its symptoms may be mild at first, but they will get worse over time.

 A person with behavioural variant FTD may: